azeezabidoye/trial-celo-composer/readMe.md

 - Click Add to Chrome to add Metamask extension

 - Agree with Metamask Private Policy

+- Select Create a wallet to create a new Metamask wallet

+- Agree with the term of use

+- Secret Recovery Phrase
+  ⚠ This is the main key to recover your Metamask account.
+Keep it confidential.

+- Confirm your Recovery Phrase.
+Insert the phrase in order and click Confirm

+🔥 Boom!
+Your Metamask extension is successfully setup.

 ## Step 5: Fund your testnet wallet